akaseahawk/ArtOfDataScience2016/Draft/final_report.md

 A low p-value of approximately 0 for the Poisson model indicates that the model is a poor representation of the true distribution.
 This is likely due to the relatively high within-cluster variance in densities.

 #### Orienting Ourselves
 The margins of our data were cut out per suggestion of the instructor.
 The sample is "rough around the edges" due to either the physical sample being imaged having rough edges or as an artifact of the processing the raw data went through to get the downsampled synaptic density data we are analyzing.
 One we excluded the margins from the data, we analyzed our data to determine the orientation of the volume in the 3D cortical space.
-We do this through analyzing trends in synaptic density in which we find evidence for cortical layers in the y-direction.
+We do this through analyzing trends in synaptic density in which we found evidence for cortical layers in the y-direction.
 From the Bock paper, we see that the imaged region of the cortex included cortial layers 1, 2/3, and upper 4.
 This, along with our evidence for y-layers indicates that the y-layer of highest density is likely part of cortical layer 1 (the cortical layer with the highest cell density and thus highest synaptic density).
 Moving from layer 1 of the cortex (the highest density region of our data) to deeper layers along the y-axis is thus the same as moving deeper into the cortex.

 > <center><img src="../figs/synapse_overlay - Copy.PNG" data-canonical-src="../figs/synapse_overlay.PNG" width="800" height="500" /><center>
 > <center><small><b><br>Figure #.</b>